eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 When running an instance of an application using *eProsima Fast DDS*, it must be linked with the library where the packages have been installed, :code:`/usr/local/lib/`.
 There are two possibilities:

-* Prepare the environment locally by typing in the console used for running the *eProsima Fast DDS* instance the command:
+* Prepare the environment locally by typing the command:

   .. code-block:: bash